Battle of Choloki (1918): Battle at the Choloki bridge

-On April 8, the Ottoman army passed Ochkhamuri, but did not go through the valley and took refuge in the forest between Ochkhamuri and Choloki.
-Mazniashvili ordered the armored train to retreat.
-The armored personnel carrier was supposed to be in the rearguard, but then he shared the plan of Vladimir Goguadze, the head of the armored personnel carrier: to break into the enemy's positions and conduct a battle.
-The battle began at five o'clock in the morning on April 7.
-An armored train broke into the ranks of the enemy.
-But the Georgian side did not open fire either from the train or from the trenches, because it had received such an order.
-Only the artillery, which was handed over to Kargaretli, opened fire on the opponent.
+On April 8, the Ottoman force passed Ochkhamuri, but did not march through the valley, instead took refuge in the forest between Ochkhamuri and Choloki.
+Mazniashvili ordered the armored group to retire.
+It was initially to remain in the rearguard, but then he shared the plan of Vladimir Goguadze, who was in charge of the train: to break into the enemy positions and conduct battle.

+Fighting began at five o'clock in the morning on April 7, when the armored train drove into their ranks.
+The Georgian soldiers inside the wagons and in the trenches were instructed to not return fire and hold fire.
+Only Kargaretlis field guns further away started shelling enemy positions.

-When the Ottomans approached the train, The Georgians opened fire from the train as well as from trenches.
-The Ottoman soldiers found in the open field were killed in large numbers.
-At 11 o'clock, after six hours into the battle, an Ottoman dragster hit the armored car and threw the first car of the train off the tracks, and another attack was made on the armored car by a new thousand from the west.
-Goguadze had run out of hope and pressed the button with which the armored personnel carrier was supposed to explode, the enemy would only be left with iron fragments, but the wire leading from the remote control to the mine was broken and the mine did not come into action.
-In the meantime, Akaki Urushadze, who was sent to ask for additional help, came to Mazniashvili and a 400-man detachment of the Gori Guard joined the battle.
-The Ottomans finally broke and began to retreat.
-The Georgians came out of the trenches and reached the fleeing enemy to the bridge of Ochkhamuri before 4 o'clock in the day.
+When the unsuspecting Ottoman soldiers finally approached the train, The Georgian crew inside deployed their weapons, including machine guns and cannons that were concealed in the wagons, and opened fire from the train, followed by the troops hidden in the nearby trenches.
+Taken by surprise, the Ottoman soldiers found in the open field were killed and wounded in large numbers.
+At 11 o'clock, six hours into the battle, the Ottomans hit the train with a drag freight at full speed and threw the first armored wagon off the tracks.
+Another assault was carried out from the western direction, by a fresh Ottoman regiment.
+Goguadze had run out of ammunition and options and decided to detonate a mine that would destroy the train, leaving the enemy with only a wreck.
+However that plan was foiled by damaged wires.
+In the meantime, Akaki Urushadze, who was sent to ask for additional help, brought word to Mazniashvili, who deployed the 400-man detachment of the Gori People's Guard, to join the battle from the flank.
+Caught in a pincer, the Ottomans began to give ground and eventually fell back.
+The rest of the Georgian force advanced from their trenches and reached the retreating enemy at the bridge of Ochkhamuri before 4 o'clock in the day.